-The UC Merced Community and Labor Center conducts research and education on issues of community, labor and employment, in the San Joaquin Valley and beyond.
-As a public institution, the center partners with valley organizations serving low-wage workers and residents.
-The center builds civic capacity and informs policy development in one of the nation's most economically and environmentally challenged regions.
+The UC Merced Community and Labor Center conducts research and education on issues of community, labor and the environment.
+It is a public institution located in the eight-county San Joaquin Valley region, with an emphasis on applied research and public education, building civic capacity and serving the most disadvantaged residents in the region and beyond.

 The center is the largest labor center serving a rural region in the US.
 It has four major areas of expertise: rural work, workplace health and safety, immigrant rights and the safety net, and high road economic development.

-The center's projects have been funded by a variety of state agencies and philanthropic foundations.
-These include the Farmworker Health Study, California COVID-19 Workplace Outreach Project, Kern High Road Training Partnership, and Spotlight on Migration.
+The center's projects have been funded by a variety of public agencies and philanthropic foundations.
+These include the California Department of Public Health, California Labor & Workforce Development Agency, California Workforce Development Board and the City of Fresno.